 After planning, design is the most critical piece of a cloud migration.
 All aspects of the business are affected by cloud migrations, and a successful design will introduce cloud services in an effective, non-disruptive way.

-AIM technical consultants work to design cloud environments that align IT and business objectives and meet requirements across all organizational areas.
+AIM Technical Services work to design cloud environments that align IT and business objectives and meet requirements across all organizational areas.
 Based on requirements, cloud service models are chosen (public, hybrid, or private), cloud architecture is designed at both high and low levels, and a migration strategy is built.

 In parallel, operating models can be assessed and redesigned in order to fit the new environment, and create automation and efficiencies where possible to make better use of your employees time.

-Key services AIM technical consultants can provide include:
+Key services AIM Technical Services can provide include:

-In the end, AIM technical consultants will have built a detailed, comprehensive cloud strategy design and roadmap.
+In the end, AIM Technical Services will have built a detailed, comprehensive cloud strategy design and roadmap.
 Proof of concepts can be built during design and build phases to test usability and functionality to validate and enhance the cloud design and roadmap

-Along with cloud strategy, AIM technical consultants can work throughout the cloud lifecycle and provide support for Quality Assurance as a Service (QAaaS).
+Along with cloud strategy, AIM technical services can work throughout the cloud lifecycle and provide support for Quality Assurance as a Service (QAaaS).

 Cloud-based Quality Assurance Services include:

-AIM Technical Consultants is a fast-growing, certified provider of professional Cloud Engineering Service for the IT and wireless telecommunications industry across the globe.
+AIM Technical Services is a fast-growing, certified provider of professional Cloud Engineering Service for the IT and wireless telecommunications industry across the globe.

 We specialize in lifecycle engineering for mobile and broadband fixed wireless telecommunications.
 Since 1999, we have kept our focus on providing end-to-end technical solutions using highly qualified, well skilled engineering and wireless telecom resources who have a track record of getting it right the first time